magento/magento2-page-builder/docs/how-to/how-to-use-attributes-for-styling.md

 <h6 if="data.main.heading_type() == 'h6'" attr="data.main.attributes" ko-style="data.main.style" css="data.main.css" html="data.main.html"></h6>
 ```

-_Attribute bindings for Heading's data.main config element_
+_Attribute bindings for the Heading's `data.main` config elements_

 ## Discussion

-Page Builder provides three XML configuration nodes you can use to to provide users with styling options for content type elements:
+Styling with `<attributes>` is only one of three options that you can use to give end users a way to style content from a form.
+The other two options are using the `<style>` and `<css>` nodes.
+The differences between these three options are summarized here:

--  `<attribute>` - styles a content type element using an attribute-based CSS class.
+-  `<attribute>` nodes - used to style a content-type element using an attribute-based CSS class.
--  `<style>` - styles content type elements using specific CSS properties.
+-  `<style>` nodes - used to style content-type elements using specific CSS properties.
--  `<css>` - styles content types using one or more static CSS classes.
+-  `<css>` nodes - used to style content-type elements with static CSS classes entered by the end user.

-The `<attribute>` and `<style>` nodes can be used multiple times within a content type element.
-But the `<css>` node can only be used once per element.
-The `<css>` node was designed to be used only once per element because its purpose is to map user-entered CSS classes from the form to the template, where it adds those classes to the `class` attribute in the DOM.
+The `<attribute>` and `<style>` nodes can be added multiple times to a content-type element.
+But the `<css>` node can only be added once per element.
+Refer to [Understanding the <css> node](#understadingthe<css>node).

-The following code snippet is from Page Builder's native `heading.xml` configuration file (Magento/PageBuilder/view/adminhtml/pagebuilder/content_type/heading.xml), showing multiple `<style>` nodes, two `<attribute>` nodes and one `<css>` node for the `main` element:
+We will use the following snippent from the `heading.xml` configuration file (`Magento/PageBuilder/view/adminhtml/pagebuilder/content_type/heading.xml`) as a reference to our discussion of these nodes and how to use them.

 ```xml
 <!-- snippet from heading.xml -->